arushi-kothari/arushi-kothari.github.io/_posts/2023/2023-08-04-navigating-the-unknown.md

 ---
 layout: post
-title: Navigating The Unknown | What Coimbatore Taught Me
+title: "Navigating The Unknown | What Coimbatore Taught Me #1"
 description:
 excerpt: We often take human connection for granted in our everyday lives.
 I did too until I realised how essential it really is.
 This is not a story about living alone.
 This is a story about realising that sometimes you have no choice but to go through life alone.
 image: "/assets/images/navigating-the-unknown.png"